Hedgehog-Computing/hedgehog-lab/packages/hedgehog-lab/src/components/Auth/readme.md

 ## Add a new form

-1. Set the method name, you should add the name into the `IAuthFormMethods`, and `setAuthAction` first.
+1. Set the method name, you should add the name into the `IBaseFormMethods`, and `setAuthAction` first.
 2. Set the form validation and submit method, follow the blow file easily.
 3. Finally, render the component with `BaseForm`.